-Are dental problems the same in pets and people?
+Are pet dental problems the same in people?

 Periodontal disease is a term used to describe inflammation or infection of the tissues surrounding the tooth.
 Accumulation of tartar and calculus on the teeth contributes to gum recession around the base of the tooth.
 Infection soon follows and the gums recede, exposing sensitive unprotected tooth surfaces.
 Untreated infection then spreads into the tooth socket and ultimately the tooth loosens and is lost